 3 Basic Shibori Techniques: Kumo, Arashi, Itajime

-Before starting, I gathered all of the supplies that I needed for this project, which included rubber bands, beads, twine and wooden geometric shapes.
-Keep on reading, as I will share a more detailed list of all supplies alongside each method and I now offer a free checklist, that you can download:)
+Before beginning, I gathered all of the supplies that I needed for this project, which included rubber bands, beads, twine and wooden geometric shapes.
+I will share a more detailed list of all supplies alongside each method and I now offer a free checklist, that you can download:)

-You are probably the most familiar with Kumo Shibori, which means spider-web and is a way to form a ring or a circle through binding.
-This technique comes to mind when thinking about colorful tie-dyed t-shirts, but it's origins are much older.
+You are probably most familiar with Kumo Shibori, which means spider-web, and is a way to form a ring or a circle through binding.
+This technique comes to mind when thinking about colorful tie-dyed t-shirts, but it's origins are rooted in ancient Japan and India.
 Kumo is the practice of tying and binding found objects, which are often pebbles or stones.
 Below, you can see how Chris used wooden beads of various sizes to create uniform rings and circles on his tea towel.

-I suggest marking with a pencil first, where you would like each bead to go.
-For the t-shirts below, I wanted the circles on a grid for the matching t-shirts that I created for my son and his best friend.
-Next, I made concentric circles by tying two rubber bands, one inside the other leaving a slight space in between.
+I suggest marking out your design with a pencil first and placing a dot where you would like center each bead.
+I wanted the circles on a grid for the matching t-shirts that I created for my son and his best friend.
+Next, I made concentric circles at random by tying two rubber bands, one inside the other leaving a narrow space in between.

-Arashi, is a pole dyeing technique.
+Next, up is Arashi, a pole dyeing technique.
 The word Arashi, means storm, and in this technique twine is used to create directional lines.
 This effect is achieved through wrapping fabric around a dowel or pole, securing it with twine, then dyeing it.
-For this method, a deeper vat works well and the fabric can also be scrunched up toward the end of the pole.
+For this method, a deeper vat or 3 gallon bucket works well and the fabric can also be scrunched up toward the end of the pole.
 Below, you can see a pair of white pants, which are wrapped around a dowel.
 When I submerge the pole, I tend to scrunch the fabric toward one end of the pole.
 I was amazed at the Shibori results on a silk pocket square that I dyed for my husband's trip to Peru.

 A 3rd method is Itajime Shibori, using various folds to pleat the fabric then securing it with shapes.
 Then shapes are applied to resist the dye leaving the space where the shape is placed in white.
 Shapes can be cut from a variety of materials including wood, cardboard and plexiglas.